 The band comes in three colours - gold, black and silver - with a clasp system in place for you to lock the device to your wrist.
 Since this is a metal band, it also comes with a tool to resize and adjust to your wrist, while also being easy to take on and off.

-All of Ldfas' straps fit wrists of between 5.7-inches and 8.1-inches, with the perforations giving you lots of room to adjust and find a spot comfortable for when you're exercising (and want that underside steady to monitor your heart rate) or sat at your desk at work.
+All of Skylet's straps fit come in small or large sizes, with the perforations giving you lots of room to adjust and find a spot comfortable for when you're exercising (and want that underside steady to monitor your heart rate) or sat at your desk at work.

 Cagos leather band